cesartc/tdd-by-example/README.md

 - Doing triangulation implies generalize code whe we have two or more examples, when the second requires a more general solution, then we generalize the implementation
-- Use triangulation when design thoughts are not clear
+- **ch4.** Use triangulation when design thoughts are not clear
-- Every time you find a defect, learn about it, and write the tests that should have been written for that case.
+- **ch4.** Every time you find a defect, learn about it, and write the tests that should have been written for that case.
+- **ch5.** Write small tests that move you one step closer to the desired one
+- **ch6.** Keep in mind the cycle.
+If your first solution has an extremely WTF!? design you must solve it "later but now"